-- 4. The CDIC is a federal Crown corporation and the deposit insurance authority that insures eligible deposits at Member Institutions in Canada.
-Under s.7 of the CDIC Act, the CDIC is also the Resolution Authority for Member Institutions.
-In case of the failure of a Member Institution, the CDIC has the power to resolve the institution by, among other things, arranging for insured deposit transfers, initiating or assisting purchase and assumption transactions, creating a bridge institutions in Canada and, as such, is not responsible for recovery planning and supervisory oversight of their business operations.
-The remaining provisions of this CA shall be interpreted having regard to the role of the CDIC as described in this paragraph. - 5.
+- 4. The FDIC is an independent U.S. federal supervisory authority, and is the Resolution Authority for insured depository institutions and covered financial companies (as defined in Section 201(a)(8) of the Dodd-Frank Act (12 U.S.C. § 5381(a)(8))).
+Its role, so far as is relevant to this CA, is limited to the planning and implementation of Resolutions (which may include monitoring of Firms, crisis management activities and review of recovery plans).
+As conservator or receiver, it is responsible for resolving all insured depository institutions and covered financial companies.
+In performing these and related functions, the FDIC works with other relevant authorities, which in some instances are the primary sources of certain relevant information and with which requests for such information must be coordinated.1 The remaining provisions of this CA shall be interpreted having regard to the role of the FDIC as described in this paragraph. - 5.
 This CA expresses the Authorities' intent to enhance and strengthen their consultation and cooperation in understanding the complexities inherent in the cross-border operations of Firms, in conducting cooperative analyses of the challenges in the Resolution of such Firms, and in contingency planning for such challenges and Resolutions. - 6.
-This CA does not create any legally binding obligations, confer any rights, modify, supersede any domestic laws or restrict the Authorities in the exercise of their statutory powers and functions.
+This CA does not create any legally binding obligations, confer any rights, modify or supersede any domestic laws, or restrict the Authorities in the exercise of their statutory powers and functions.
 This CA does not confer any rights upon any Person, including any right or ability directly or indirectly to obtain, suppress, or exclude any information or to challenge the execution of a request for assistance under this CA. - 7.
 The Authorities acknowledge that any particular assistance, information or cooperation may be provided pursuant to the CA only if permitted under their respective laws, regulations or requirements. - 8.
-This CA does not affect any arrangements under other agreements or memoranda of understanding, nor does this CA limit the terms of future arrangements. - 9.
-This CA does not limit an Authority to taking solely those measures described herein in fulfilment of its Resolution or other functions.
+This CA does not affect any arrangements under other agreements or memoranda of understanding, including any U.S. Firm-specific cooperation agreements or authorizations with respect to access to any Dodd-Frank Act Title I information; nor does this CA limit the terms of future arrangements. - 9.
+This CA does not limit an Authority to taking solely those measures described herein in fulfillment of its Resolution or other functions.
 In particular, this CA does not affect any right of an Authority to communicate with, conduct an on-site visitation of, or obtain information or documents from, any Person subject to its jurisdiction that is located in the territory of the other Authority. - 10.
-The Authorities intend that the cooperation and information sharing arrangements under this CA should be implemented in a manner that is compatible with the obligations and commitments that an Authority may have to an asset management, banking or other regulatory Authority or agency pursuant to memoranda of understanding or other agreements.
+The Authorities intend that the cooperation and information sharing arrangements under this CA should be implemented in a manner that is compatible with the obligations and commitments that an Authority may have to an asset management, banking or other regulatory authority or agency pursuant to memoranda of understanding or other agreements.